atheobold/Greenwood_Book/docs/01-preface.md

 course that tried to introduce you to the basic terminology and ideas underpinning statistical reasoning.
-We would expect that you are familiar with the logic (or sometimes illogic) of hypothesis testing including null and alternative hypothesis \index{hypothesis testing} and confidence interval \index{confidence interval} construction and interpretation and that you have seen all of this in a couple of basic situations.
-We start with a review of these ideas in one and two group situations with a quantitative response, something that you should have seen before.
+We would expect that you are familiar with the logic (or sometimes illogic) of hypothesis testing including null and alternative hypothesis \index{hypothesis testing} and confidence interval
+\index{confidence interval} construction and interpretation, and that you have seen all of these concepts in a couple of basic situations.
+We start with a review of these ideas in one and two group situations with a quantitative response, something that you likely have seen before.

 \indent This text covers a wide array of statistical tools that are connected through situation, methods used, or both.
-As we explore various techniques, look for the identifying characteristics of each method -- what type of research questions are being addressed (relationships or group differences, for example) and what type of variables are being analyzed (quantitative or categorical). ***Quantitative variables*** \index{quantitative} are made up of numerical measurements that have meaningful units attached to them. ***Categorical variables*** \index{categorical} take on values that are categories or labels.
+As we explore various techniques, look for the identifying characteristics of each method -- what type of research questions are being addressed (relationships or group differences, for example) and what type of variables are being analyzed (quantitative or categorical).
+***Quantitative variables*** \index{quantitative} are made up of numerical measurements that have meaningful units attached to them, so that averages of measurements make sense.
+For example, averages of student heights is meaningful, but averages of letter grades are not. ***Categorical variables***
-Additionally, you will need to carefully identify the ***response*** \index{response} and ***explanatory*** \index{explanatory} variables, where the study and variable characteristics should suggest which variables should be used as the explanatory variables that may explain variation in the response variable.
-Because this is an intermediate statistics course, we will start to handle more complex situations (many explanatory variables) and will provide some tools for graphical explorations to complement the more sophisticated statistical models required to handle these situations.
+\index{categorical} take on values that are categories or labels, such as letter grades.
+Additionally, you will need to carefully identify the
+***response*** \index{response} and ***explanatory*** \index{explanatory}
+variables, where the study and variable characteristics should suggest which variables should be used as the explanatory variables which may explain variation in the response variable.
+Because this is an intermediate statistics course, we will start to handle more complex situations (many explanatory variables), while also providing tools for data wrangling and data visualization, complementing the more sophisticated statistical models required to handle these situations.

 ## Overview of methods {#section1-1}

 After you are introduced to basic statistical ideas, a wide array of statistical methods become available.
 The methods explored here focus on assessing (estimating and testing for) relationships between variables, sometimes when controlling for or modifying relationships based on levels of another variable -- which is where statistics gets interesting and really useful.
 Early statistical analyses (approximately 100 years ago) were focused on describing a single variable.
-Your introductory statistics course should have heavily explored methods for summarizing and doing inference in situations with one group or where you were comparing results for two groups of observations.
+Your introductory statistics course should have explored methods for summarizing, visualizing, and doing inference in situations with one group or where you were comparing results for two groups of observations.
 Now, we get to consider more complicated situations -- culminating in a set of tools for working with multiple explanatory variables, some of which might be categorical and related to having different groups of subjects that are being compared.
-Throughout the methods we will cover, it will be important to retain a focus on how the appropriate statistical analysis depends on the research question and data collection process as well as the types of variables measured.
+Throughout all of the methods we will cover, it will be important to retain a focus on how the appropriate statistical analysis depends on the research question and data collection process as well as the types of variables measured.